cdhardin/NBA_Predictor/README.md

 ### Contributions
 Thank you to Tim Najar who collaborated on this project.
 He created a different markov chain model based on team stats instead of player stats.
 Our models produced similar results.

-Feel free to reach out with any questions or feedback!
-We hope this project provides valuable insights into the dynamics of NBA games through the lens of Markov chains.
+Please reach out with any questions or feedback!
+I hope this project provides valuable insights into the dynamics of NBA games through the lens of Markov chains.